 - Yoga and Meditation: yoga and meditation support the body, mind, and spirit, both during and after treatments.
 The practice of yoga and meditation offers physical, psychological, and spiritual support to the whole person and can definitely help with chemo brain.

 - Bodywork: massage, reflexology and acupressure are all wonderful to help relieve symptoms of chemo brain – they increase your circulation, help you relax and detox a little from the drugs.

-- Herbal teas: try teas with citrus, peppermint (also nice for the digestive system), frankincense, ashwagandha, gingko, or rosemary.
+- Herbal teas: try teas with citrus, peppermint (also nice for the digestive system), ginger, frankincense, ashwagandha, gingko, or rosemary.

 - Supplements: antioxidants like vitamins A, C and E can be very beneficial.
 Be sure to consult a naturopath or integrative cancer doctor for individual support and advice on the vitamins and herbs that will improve brain function.

 - Imagery: guided imagery is using your imagination to visualize things you want to bring about in your life.
 Imagery for cancer patients (among many other benefits) helps to prevent or reduce nausea from chemotherapy drugs, it also helps with creativity and problem-solving abilities.